 After another nap (I was treating myself okay and those memory foam beds dont mess around!) we got ready for the evening…

-Treehouse / Leisure Centre – big rain… back in the tent and I called it a night!!
-We bumped into some of my lovely pals who I first met at Meadows in the Mountains many moons ago and we danced (slipped around in the mud) at The Treehouse stage… the rain got a bit too much, that fruity outfit above wasn’t too suitable for it weirdly, so we took cover in the Leisure Centre, the only covered stage at the festival.
-By then I was fully soaked through so we laughed and dripped and ran all the way up the stairs to the shelter of the tent to try and salvage our faces and dry ourselves off!
-Unfortunately, I succumbed once again to the sweet sweet memory foam mattress and called it a night but Jessi and Laurie were braved warriors and went out again until sunrise!
+We headed out to dance and bumped into some of my lovely pals who I first met at Meadows in the Mountains many moons ago just as it started hammering it down and we danced (slipped around in the mud) at The Treehouse stage for a bit before the rain got a bit too much.
+That fruity outfit above wasn’t too suitable for the weather (weirdly!) so we took cover in the Leisure Centre, the only covered stage at the festival.
+By then I was fully soaked through so we laughed and dripped and ran all the way up the stairs to the shelter of the tent to try and salvage our faces and dry ourselves off.
+Unfortunately, I succumbed once again to the sweet sweet memory foam mattress and called it a night but Jessi and Laurie were brave warriors and went out again until sunrise!

 I woke up on Sunday feeling the benefit of those beds once more (seriously how will I ever sleep in a tent again!?) and I left the party animals snoozing whilst I went out for a little explore before I had to hit the road to get back home for work in the morning…

 Luckily I had my trust Carny Valley rain cape ready this time for any eventualities, but I needn’t have worried as the weather had all cleared up and the Noisily crew were hard at work covering the sticky mud with hay!